Written by James M. Tate / 5/23/2016 / No comments / charles bronson , crime , jan-michael vincent , michael winner , neo noir , seventies

 CHARLES BRONSON IS 'THE MECHANIC' WITH JAN MICHAEL-VINCENT

-Cult flick fan-favorite THE MECHANIC, one of the six collaborations between tough guy American actor Charles Bronson and tough guy cinema British director Michael Winner, that proceeded CHATO'S LAND and was followed by THE STONE KILLER, the breakout blockbuster DEATH WISH and then DEATH WISH II and DEATH WISH III, is visually, as an edgy urban to rural (then to Europe) neo noir, their greatest joint effort...
+Fan-favorite neo noir cult vehicle THE MECHANIC... one of the six collaborations between tough guy American actor Charles Bronson and tough guy cinema British director Michael Winner, proceeding CHATO'S LAND and followed by THE STONE KILLER before their breakout blockbuster DEATH WISH and later DEATH WISH II and DEATH WISH III... is visually their greatest and most memorable joint effort...

-The camerawork topnotch with the underrated auteur's signature shots, including establishing zooms in an urgent, gritty 1970's fashion with just-enough action on the side, exceeding others of its 70's exploitation kind: But it's the first fifteen minutes, a take on the Police Procedural noir only here being Hit Man Procedural, where Bronson's title character Arthur Bishop, who doesn't fixes cars but problems in the form of people, are more intense and suspenseful than how most movies end...
+The camerawork is topnotch with the underrated auteur's signature shots, including establishing zooms in an urgent and gritty 1970's fashion with just-enough action on the side, exceeding others of its 1970's exploitation kind: But it's the first fifteen minutes, a take on the Police Procedural noir only here being a Hit Man/Assassin Procedural, where Bronson's title character Arthur Bishop, who doesn't fixes cars but problems in the form of people, are more intense and suspenseful than how most movies end...

 And the end is more of a mental chess-match climax, taking place in Italy (with a meticulous sort of foreign film vibe) after Bishop mentored his dead mentor's son into being as equally cold-blooded to be a genuine killer, providing Bronson a worthy enough partner Jan-Michael Vincent...